-- 152) a.
-That someone exists [who can beat you up to a pulp] is a foregone conclusion b.
-That someone exists t_i is a foregone conclusion [who can beat you up to a pulp]i (via Relative Clause Extraposition) - 153) a.
-That John sent to his mother [the money that you wanted him to give us] is understandable - b.
-That John sent to his mother t_i is understandable [the money that you wanted him to give us]i (via Heavy NP Shift)
+- 155) a.
+That someone exists [who can beat you up to a pulp] is a foregone conclusion b. \That someone exists ti is a foregone conclusion [who can beat you up to a pulp]i (via Relative Clause Extraposition) - 156) a.
+That John sent to his mother [the money that you wanted him to give us] is understandableb. \That John sent to his mother ti is understandable [the money that you wanted him - b. \That John sent to his mother $t_i$ is understandable [the money that you wanted him to give us]i (via Heavy NP Shift)

 What do the structural descriptions of these sentences look like, and how do they differ from RNR?
 Postal (1997: 97) assumes that RNR is basically ATB to the right.
 More specifically, he assumes, against McCawley, Ojeda, Levine, and others, that leftwards extractions (Wh-movement) and RNR are derived by the same means (which for him are 'movement' rules).
 We agree with Postal that L-extractions and RNR are derived by the same means, but those means are multidominated nodes, not relation-changing movement (that is, we disagree with Postal as to what those means are).
 It is not clear whether Postal's arguments indeed show that L-extractions and RNR change constituency, particularly considering that in APG there are no constituents as such.
-Johnson & Postal (1980: 618), for instance, make use of an R-disloc arc.
+Johnson & Postal (1980: 618), for instance, make use of an R-disloc arc, but what we should pay attention to is sponsor and erase arcs.
+Grammatical relations do change, but it is not clear whether this is commensurable with the ideas put forth by McCawley et al. in terms of constituency changes (note that the multidominance crew makes no reference to grammatical relations, which are at the very core of APG and, obviously, RG).

 In any case, what matters (descriptively) is that the unboundedness of RNR is captured by a strongly cyclic multidominance theory, as is the unboundedness of L-extractions.
 In contrast, we get heavily constrained displacement in extraposition and Heavy NP shift (HNPS), which are both cycle-bounded operations.
 RNR preserves local relations across cycles (each conjunct is a cycle by virtue of being a single-rooted sub-graph), whereas RCE and HNPS change order within a single cycle (and this is the core observation behind the Right Roof Constraint).
 In proof-theoretic terms, the problem seems to be one of derivational timing (pre- vs. post-cyclic rules), and it is not clear how to formulate those under the present assumptions: because there are no derivations in model-theoretic syntax, there is no 'timing' or ordering.
 A different approach must be pursued, which reformulates the relevant conditions in terms of admissibility.
-There is one possibility: because we have kept root nodes (as nodes that are not part of the p-domain of any other node; there being no reason to ban these to begin with), it is possible to specify that certain 'transformations' apply within the p-domain of a root.
+There is one possibility: because we have kept root nodes (as nodes that are not part of the $\rho$ -domain of any other node; there being no reason to ban these to begin with), it is possible to specify that certain 'transformations' apply within the $\rho$ -domain of a root.
 In other words, certain admissibility conditions make reference to a designated node and possible relations that can be established with said node in graphs that belong to the grammar.
 It is a good opportunity to re-evaluate Emonds' (1970) typology of transformations, given the importance of root phenomena.
 In this sense, we could informally propose the following descriptive classification:

-- 154) a.
+- 157) a.
 Processes targeting the closest root

 - b.
 Processes targeting the matrix root

 - c.
 Structure-preserving processes